CodensciousTechnologies/Expense__AI/README.md

 https://cloud.google.com/sdk/

-This document shows how to prepare your server machine for Python development, including developing Python applications that run on Google Cloud Platform (GCP).
+## This document shows how to prepare your server machine for Python development, including developing Python applications that run on Google Cloud Platform (GCP).

-Preparing the application
+### Preparing the application

-Create a Cloud Storage bucket to upload your images, where YOUR_IMAGE_BUCKET_NAME is a globally unique bucket name:
+1. Create a Cloud Storage bucket to upload your images, where YOUR_IMAGE_BUCKET_NAME is a globally unique bucket name:

 	gsutil mb gs://YOUR_IMAGE_BUCKET_NAME

-Create a Cloud Storage bucket to save the translations, where YOUR_TEXT_BUCKET_NAME is a globally unique bucket name:
+2. Create a Cloud Storage bucket to save the translations, where YOUR_TEXT_BUCKET_NAME is a globally unique bucket name:

 	gsutil mb gs://YOUR_TEXT_BUCKET_NAME

-Clone the sample app repository to your local machine:
+3. Clone the sample app repository to your local machine:

 	git clone https://github.com/GoogleCloudPlatform/python-docs-samples.git

-Change to the directory that contains the Cloud Functions sample code: cd python-docs-samples/functions/ocr/app/
+4. Change to the directory that contains the Cloud Functions sample code:

+	cd python-docs-samples/functions/ocr/app/

-  Configure the app:
+5. Configure the app:

 	Edit the config.json file in the app directory to have the following contents:

 	{
 	"RESULT_TOPIC": "YOUR_RESULT_TOPIC_NAME",
 	"RESULT_BUCKET": "YOUR_TEXT_BUCKET_NAME",
 	"TRANSLATE_TOPIC": "YOUR_TRANSLATE_TOPIC_NAME",
 	"TRANSLATE": true,
 	"TO_LANG": ["en", "fr", "es", "ja", "ru"]
 	}

+a.
 Replace YOUR_RESULT_TOPIC_NAME with a topic name to be used for saving results.

+b.
 Replace YOUR_TEXT_BUCKET_NAME with a bucket name used for saving results.

+c.
 Replace YOUR_TRANSLATE_TOPIC_NAME with a topic name to be used for translating results.